• Skip to main content

 • Remove the caramel from heat and carefully add the warmed cream mixture together, while whisking until smooth.
 Put back on low heat, while whisking for a few more minutes.

-• In a separate bowl, whisk together the egg yolks, 1/4c sugar and salt.
-Slowly had about 1/2 cup of the warm cream mixture to the eggs while whisking.
-You want to do this slowly to “temper” the eggs so they don’t scramble and everything incorporates well.
+• In a separate bowl, whisk together the egg yolks, ¼ cup sugar and salt.
+Slowly heat about ½ cup of the warm cream mixture to the eggs while whisking.
+You want to do this slowly to "temper" the eggs so they don't scramble and everything incorporates well.
 So this until everything is mixed together.

 Notes